marianol/6502Software/msbasic/README.md

 # Microsoft BASIC for 6502

+This is a fork of <https://github.com/mist64/msbasic>

+**NOTE** adapted by Mariano Luna to run in the my6502 SBC computer

 This is a single integrated assembly source tree that can generate nine different versions of Microsoft BASIC for 6502.

 By running ./make.sh, this will generate all versions and compare them to the original files byte by byte.
 The CC65 compiler suite is need to build this project.